fsprojects/Paket/docs/content/git-dependencies.md

 nuget Argu
 ```

 In this sample we have different build scripts for Mono and Windows.
+Both of the specified scripts simply cody the prebuilt nupkgs from `/bin` to `/source`

+### Actually using the package

+Don't forget to also add your dependency to the `paket.references` file.